Black Friday Deal : Up to 40% OFF! + 2 free self-paced courses + Free Ebook - SCHEDULE CALL

 • It is good for analytics professionals and Data Scientists.

-• It is recommended for graduates who aim at learning efficient programming language for processing big data in an easy and faster manner.
+• It is recommended for graduates who aim at learning efficient programming languages for processing big data in an easy and faster manner.

 Prerequisites

-• If you are already familiar with OOPs concepts or Java syntax and related programming components, then Scala can be grasped quickly.
+• If you are already familiar with OOP concepts or Java syntax and related programming components, then Scala can be grasped quickly.

 • In case you are not familiar with Java or belong to the non-IT background, then you have to spend more time than usual.